Fossil Hills R1200 nightly, Aloe Cottage R1000 nightly, Lavender Cottage R900 nightly, Pinotage House R4000 nightly, minimum two nights stay.

 Up for a few days in the fossil-filled koppies of McGregor?
-Fossil Hills Cottage, Aloe Cottage and Pinotage House on Thornvilla Wine Farm could be your spot - a nice mix of simple comfort, adventure and tranquillity.
+Fossil Hills Cottage, Aloe Cottage, Lavender Cottage and Pinotage House on Thornvilla Wine Farm could be your spot - a nice mix of simple comfort, adventure and tranquillity.

 Lying a secluded 1km apart in a picturesque valley outside McGregor, each settings is quite different: Fossil Hills Cottage perches up on a rugged mountainside while Aloe and Pinotage are down on the valley floor.

 Aloe Cottage sleeps up to four guests and sports a double room with ensuite shower and bath, with a second room with two single beds.
 The open-plan, fully-equipped kitchen has an indoor braai and fireplace for chilly Boland nights, while an air-conditioned lounge takes care of summer.
 This opens to an (uncovered) stoep, with views onto McGregor and the farm dam.
 An outside braai is on hand for balmy summer evenings.